-Those who choose the Literary and Linguistic Studies course of study should enjoy intensive reading, working with language, and literary research.
+Those who choose the Philosophy, Literary and Linguistic Studies course of study should enjoy intensive reading, working with language, and literary research.
 Independent literary research is sometimes true "detective work!"
 Students will need persistance when learning a foreign language.
 Due to the interdisciplinary components, students should be interested in interdisciplinary thinking and research.

 Solid knowledge of the studied language(s) is a prerequisite.
 Students with foreign languages will be grouped together in language courses with the help of a placement test that takes their varying skills into consideration.
 In order to participate in the advanced components students must have documentation of sufficient English skills.
 In addition to the RWTH test, the Cambridge-Certificate –CAE –, IELTS test – at least 6.5 –, and TOEFL test – at least 110 – are accepted.

-RWTH Subject Self Assessment Humanities, Linguistics, and Communication Studies – Confirmation of the completed self assessment must be submitted at the time of enrollment, not application.
+RWTH Subject Self Assessment Humanities, Linguistics, and Communication Studies

 Do you want another glance and other impressions?
 Use our diverse information sources!
 You can find our recommendations in the media library.

 From journalism to language technology this course of study qualifies students for all fields, in which the comprehension and composition of texts is required.

 Literary scholars are well versed in analyzing complext relationships, illustrated them in various media, and discussing them appropriately based on the target group.
 These skills are sought in information processing, documentation, and research at many companies.